Neural Conservation Laws: A Divergence-Free Perspective: Neural Conservation Laws

 Instead, we observe that \eqref{eq:conservation_law} can be expressed as a divergence-free vector field by augmenting the spatial dimensions with the time variable, resulting in a vector field $v$ that takes as input $(t, x)$ and outputs $(\rho, \rho u)$.
 Then \eqref{eq:conservation_law} is equivalent to

 where the divergence operator is now taken with respect to the joint system $(t, x)$, \ie $\tfrac{\partial}{\partial t} + \sum_{i=1}^n \tfrac{\partial}{\partial x_i}$.
 We thus propose modeling solutions of conservation laws by parameterizing the divergence-free vector field $v$.
 Specifically, we parameterize a divergence-free vector field $v$ and set $v_1 = \rho$ and $v_{2:n+1} = \rho u$, allowing us to recover the vector field as $u = \tfrac{v_{2:n+1}}{\rho}$, assuming $\rho \neq 0$.
 This allows us to enforce the continuity equation at an architecture level.
 Compared to simulation-based modeling approaches, we completely forego such computationally expensive simulation procedures.
+Code for our experiments are available at \url{https://github.com/facebookresearch/neural-conservation-law}.